Who are we?

 Vision

-We want every man, woman, and child in the Blue Mountains to have an encounter with Jesus Christ through word and deed.
+We want every man, woman, and child in the Blue Mountains to encounter Jesus Christ through communities of Christians who follow him in the everyday, intentionally discipling one another, and going out to people, exhibiting Christ’s love, and speaking his gospel in the places where people are, and in the activities people are involved in.
 We believe missional communities are an incredibly powerful way of seeing this happen.

 Key resource people: